-Brigsteer and Underbarrow bridges are closed due to structural concerns.
+Brigsteer and Underbarrow bridges were closed due to structural concerns.

-Our decision to close both bridges is a culmination of a thorough established assessment process.
+Our decision to close both bridges was a culmination of a thorough established assessment process.

 Other organisations have followed the same national standards as we have.
 The outcomes for different bridges will vary.